danielgorgonha/tcc-explorer/docs/articles/block-explorers-mirror-blockchain-analysis.md

 ### 2.1 Blockchain Data Visualization

 Previous research has focused primarily on blockchain data analysis and visualization techniques.
-Chen et al. (2020) proposed methods for visualizing blockchain transaction networks, while Li et al. (2021) developed techniques for analyzing DeFi protocol interactions.
-However, limited attention has been paid to the infrastructure that enables these visualizations.
+Zheng et al. (2018) conducted a comprehensive survey of blockchain challenges and opportunities, identifying data visualization as a critical component for user adoption.
+Casino et al. (2019) provided a systematic literature review of blockchain-based applications, highlighting the importance of user interfaces in blockchain systems.
+However, limited attention has been paid to the infrastructure that enables these visualizations - specifically, block explorers.

 ### 2.2 Web3 User Interfaces

-Research on Web3 user interfaces has emphasized wallet design and dApp interfaces (Zhang et al., 2022), but block explorers have received minimal academic attention despite their critical role in user education and verification.
+Research on Web3 user interfaces has emphasized wallet design and dApp interfaces, but block explorers have received minimal academic attention despite their critical role in user education and verification.
+The gap in literature is particularly evident in the lack of systematic analysis of how users interact with blockchain data through explorer interfaces.

 ### 2.3 Blockchain Transparency and Trust

-Studies on blockchain transparency have focused on consensus mechanisms and governance (Wang et al., 2023), with limited exploration of how transparency is made accessible to end users through interface design.
+Studies on blockchain transparency have focused on consensus mechanisms and governance, with limited exploration of how transparency is made accessible to end users through interface design.
+Dinh et al. (2017) analyzed blockchain systems from a data processing perspective, but did not address the user-facing components that make this data accessible.

+### 2.4 Research Gap Analysis

+**Identified Gaps in Current Literature:**

+1. **No comprehensive architectural analysis** of block explorer systems exists
+2. **Limited comparative studies** of performance and user experience across different explorers
+3. **Lack of standardized evaluation frameworks** for block explorer assessment
+4. **Minimal research on social impact** and educational value of blockchain transparency tools
+5. **Absence of systematic classification** of block explorer architectures and design patterns

+**This study addresses these gaps by:**
+- Providing the first systematic academic taxonomy of block explorer architectures
+- Developing a five-dimensional classification framework for comparative evaluation
+- Conducting empirical analysis of twelve production-grade explorers
+- Assessing social and epistemic impacts of transparency interfaces
+- Proposing recommendations for future research and design principles

 ## 3. Methodology